-BRIAN: In Leviticus 11, God gave to Aaron and Moses the commandment about cleanliness, unclean animals in hygiene and such.
-And there was food that was forbidden, to kind of go along with the food and fellowship thing.
+QUESTION: In Leviticus 11, God gave to Aaron and Moses the commandment about cleanliness, unclean animals and hygiene and such.
+And there was food that was forbidden - kind of go along with the food-and-fellowship thing.
 A lot of that food that was talked about then is part of our cuisine now.
-How do we address that?

-The critical thing for God dealing with Israel was this, they were to be repository, the national repository of divine truth, okay?
-They were the...they were the sole monotheists in a polytheistic animistic world, okay?
+JOHN: Sure, that’s a good, very good question.
+The critical thing for God dealing with Israel was this.
+They were to be repository, the national repository of divine truth, okay?
+They were the - they were the sole monotheists in a polytheistic, animistic world, okay?
 They were the true worshipers of the true God.
-They were an island in a sea of polytheism, animism, whatever kind of false religion...multiple gods.
+They were an island in a sea of polytheism, animism, whatever kind of false religion, multiple gods.

 They had cooking laws.
 They had certain animals they could not eat.
 There were ways they had to prepare the food.
 They couldn’t mix milk and meat, that’s still part of being kosher today.
 But all of that had no real purpose other than isolation, just a way to separate them.
-This was part of their cleanliness so that they just couldn’t go over to anybody’s place and interact with them and therefore be influenced.
+This was part of their cleanliness so that they just couldn’t go over to anybody’s place and interact with them and, therefore, be influenced.
 God was designing a peculiar people.

 Once the Messiah came, all that part of the law goes away.
 And that happens immediately in the book of Acts.
 Peter has a vision, remember that in Acts 10?
-He sees a sheet an din the sheet are all kinds of animals, clean and unclean.
+He sees a sheet and in the sheet are all kinds of animals, clean and unclean.
 And the Lord says to him, “Rise, Peter, kill and eat.”
-All that’s gone...no more.
+All that’s gone - no more.
 And his response is, “Wait a minute, I’ve never eaten anything unclean.”
 And the voice comes back and says, “Don’t dare call unclean what God has cleansed.”

-That whole part of the Old Testament law, that ceremonial part is gone.
-That’s why in Colossians Paul says, “Don’t let anybody hold you to a new moon, a festival, or any kind of food.”
-And he goes on to talk about it a lot that we’re no longer under Old Testament dietary laws.
+That whole part of the Old Testament law, that ceremonial part, is gone.
+That’s why in Colossians, Paul says, “Don’t let anybody hold you to a new moon, a festival, or any kind of food.”
+And he goes on to talk about it a lot, that we’re no longer under Old Testament dietary laws.
 So they’re gone.
 So you can feel free to eat anything.

 QUESTION: Thank you.

-JOHN: That’s a good question and I think the answer to that is you never really want to say this is not God’s will if what you are seeking and praying for is for His glory.
+JOHN: That’s a good question, and I think the answer to that is you never really want to say this is not God’s will if what you are seeking and praying for is for His glory.
 That’s the question.
-I don’t know what this specific thing is you’re thinking of but when you’re...for example, let’s take you’re praying for somebody to come to salvation.
+I don’t know what the specific thing is you’re thinking of, but when you’re - for example, let’s take you’re praying for somebody to come to salvation.

 You can assume, however, that it’s not yet God’s time.
-I think the thing that has to cover your prayer at all times is, “God, if this is Your will, do this,” and you pray and you keep praying and you keep praying and sometimes you pray for a long time, many years, decades.
-Since you don’t know God’s will, you can’t say it is God’s will, nor could you say, “Oh well, it’s not His will.”
+I think the thing that has to cover your prayer at all times is, “God, if this is your will, do this,” and you pray and you keep praying and you keep praying and sometimes you pray for a long time, many years, decades.
+Since you don’t know God’s will, you can’t say it is God’s will, nor could you say, “Oh, well, it’s not His will.”

 I was very surprised by that.
 By the way, that particular child is now in Christ and serving alongside that father.
 So I teased him a little bit about his inside knowledge of who’s elect and who’s not.
 You just don’t want to get to the point where you decide that God’s going to act in your time or you’re going to think it’s not His will.

 QUESTION: Hello, Pastor MacArthur, my name is Andrew.

 JOHN: Hi, Andrew.

 JOHN: Very good question.
-First answer...no.
-The Lord’s Day is not a replacement of the Sabbath, no. Secondly, there are no Old Testament Sabbath laws that apply to Sunday.
+First answer, no. The Lord’s Day is not a replacement of the Sabbath, no. Secondly, there are no Old Testament Sabbath laws that apply to Sunday.

-Now if you want a fuller explanation, which I think you probably do, this was the whole subject of a message that I gave and I will point you to that message.
+Now, if you want a fuller explanation, which I think you probably do, this was the whole subject of a message that I gave, and I will point you to that message.
 Genesis 2:2, “By the seventh day, God completed His work which He had done and He rested on the seventh day from all His work which He had done.”
 And then verse 3, “Then God blessed the seventh day and sanctified it because in it He rested from all His work which God had created and made.”

 QUESTION: I also want a copy.

 It is meaningless for someone to respond to a Christ who in their mind is not the Christ who is the true Christ.
 You have to explain this is the God-man.
 That may not be the first thing you explain.
 You may start with the Lord Jesus Christ is the Messiah of Israel, the sacrifice for sin on the cross.
 But sooner or later in every discussion, they must believe that He is God.

-Now let me just show you why this is so important.
-Did any of you happen...December 23 or something, Joel Olsteen was on, and they asked him about Romney and they asked him about whether he accepted Romney as a true Christian.
-And, of course, he said yes, yes, he believes in Jesus, he believes in the same Jesus I do.
-I accept him as a Christian brother.
-He kept saying, “I think...I think...”
-And then at the end of all that he said, “Nah, I never thought about it.”
-I think I think, but I never thought about it”?
+Now, let me just show you why this is so important.
+Did any of you happen - December 23rd or something, Joel Osteen was on, and they asked him about Romney, and they asked him about whether he accepted Romney as a true Christian.
+And, of course, he said, “Yes, yes, he believes in Jesus, he believes in the same Jesus I do.
+I accept him as a Christian brother.”
+He kept saying, “I think,” “I think,” And then at the end of all that, he said, “Nah, I never thought about it.”
+“I think,” “I think,” but “I never thought about it”?

 That’s a perfect illustration of that kind of stuff.
-I think he is.
+“I think he is.
 He talks about Jesus.
 He talks about the same Jesus I talk about.
-He loves the same Jesus.
-I love...

-See, that’s what Mormons want you to think.
+He loves the same Jesus I love.”
+You see, that’s what Mormons want you to think.
 That’s what Jehovah’s Witnesses want you to think.
 That’s what Muslims would like you to think.
 They believe Jesus is a prophet, a true prophet.
 So it is essential that we define Christ accurately.

 QUESTION: Hi, Pastor John, my name is Toya.

 JOHN: Hi, Toya.

-And I have been - a lot of responsibility taking care of my daughter at home and everything, but in the midst of it, really wanting to serve.
-I don’t mind losing sleep a little bit to serve, to sacrifice.
-But I also know that I need sleep so that I can be well.
-But it’s hurting me that I can’t serve because it’s such a joy and being able to give.
-And the desire has even increased.
+And I have been - a lot of responsibility taking care of my daughter and home and everything, but in the midst of it, really wanting to serve.
+I don’t mind losing sleep a little bit to serve, to sacrifice, but I also know that I need sleep so that I can be well.
+But it’s hurting me that I can’t serve because it’s such a joy and being able to give but - and the desire has even increased.

 But let me just say this to you.
-Your priority is your daughter.
-Now, this is only for a season, okay?
+Your priority is your daughter now.
+This is only for a season, okay?
 This isn’t your whole life.
 This isn’t your whole future.
 This is for now.
 And there are times in all of our lives when there is someone for whom we have the most immediate priority responsibility, right?
 And in those times, and in those seasons, we give ourselves wholly to them.
 God knows that.
 The Lord understands that.
 That’s your priority.
 That’s where your focus and your energy needs to go.

-In endeavoring to reach beyond that, you may cheat that person because you’re not getting your rest, you’re not getting your sleep, you’re not maybe having time in the Word.
+In endeavoring to reach out beyond that, you may cheat that person because you’re not getting your rest, you’re not getting your sleep, you’re not maybe having time in the Word.
 So this is for now.
 This is for this season.
-And I’m convinced the Lord would have you to give the maximum attention and focus.
-And to get as much energy into that commitment to your daughter as you can, you’re going to need to be wise about how you take care of yourself.
-Believe me, the Lord will cover the basis for you as you cover the priority situation.
+And I’m convinced the Lord would have you to give the maximum attention and focus and to get as much energy into that commitment to your daughter as you can.
+You’re going to need to be wise about how you take care of yourself.
+Believe me, the Lord will cover the bases for you as you focus on the priority situation.
 And you’ll find that balance.

 The very fact that you asked the question tells me where your heart is and that the Spirit of God will direct you in that balance.
 I think what I’m probably hearing is an unnecessary feeling of guilt.
 You don’t need to feel that way.
 The Lord will take care of the needs of the folks around you while you fulfill the priority of the one that the Lord actually gave you.
 Okay?

 QUESTION: Also, I would include her, it would be a teaching thing to her, too.
-Like I cook...I like to cook for people, and she’d be right there with me and we’ll do it together and teaching her about sacrifice and doing for others.
+Like I cook - I like to cook for people, and she’d be right there with me and we’ll do it together and teaching her about sacrifice and doing for others.